William R. Caddy: Early years

 William Robert Caddy was born on August 8, 1925, in Quincy, Massachusetts, and attended the schools of Quincy until high school.
-During high school he was selected to the schools varsity baseball team but he left school after his second year.
-He worked as a helper on a milkman's truck for a while and gave most of his $25 a week pay over to his mother.
+In high school, he was selected to the schools varsity baseball team, but he left school after his second year.
+Caddy worked as a helper on a milkman's truck for a while and gave most of his $25 a week pay over to his mother.

 Marine Corps service

-Caddy was inducted into the United States Marine Corps through the Selective Service system on October 27, 1943, and was put on inactive duty until November 10, 1943, when he was ordered to Marine Corps Recruit Depot Parris Island, South Carolina, for recruit training.
-While attending recruit training Caddy received training on several weapons in use at the time including the M50 Reising submachine gun, Browning Automatic Rifle (BAR), M1 carbine, bayonet and hand grenade.
-When it came time to qualify with the service rifle he fired a score of 305 qualifying him as a sharpshooter.
+Caddy was inducted into the United States Marine Corps through the Selective Service system on October 27, 1943, and was put on inactive duty until November 10, when he was ordered to Marine Corps Recruit Depot Parris Island, South Carolina, for recruit training.
+While attending recruit training, Caddy received training on several weapons in use at the time including the M50 Reising submachine gun, Browning Automatic Rifle (BAR), M1 carbine, bayonet and hand grenade.
+When it came time to qualify with the service rifle, he fired a score of 305, qualifying him as a sharpshooter.